or tap box below

 What is Tap Tempo?

-Tap tempo bpm finder is an online tool that lets you find & count the beats per minute in any song within a few seconds.
+Tap tempo finds the beats per minute of any song or rhythm by pressing any key for some seconds.
+Start tapping & counts the metronome bpm easliy.
 No matter what kind of musical instrument it is that you want to master, knowing the exact BPM is the key to both evaluating and enhancing your skills.
 Using bpm tapper is the key to acing it at rhythmically playing an instrument and get the most of your musical practice.

 All you have to do is to tap any key on your keyboard to get exact BPM on screen.
-This tempo tapper is capable of estimating the exact time gap between your taps and then takes out an average of your tempo range, giving you an exact and precise number.
+This tool is capable of estimating the exact time gap between your taps and then takes out an average of your tempo range, giving you an exact and precise number.

 What does the Beats per Minute (BPM) mean?